zama-ai/concrete/frontends/concrete-python/examples/xor_distance/xor_distance.md

 can be useful in particular for biometry use-cases, where obviously, private is a very interesting feature.

+We present the XOR distance in two contexts, with corresponding codes:
+- the XOR distance between [two encrypted tensors](hamming_distance.py)
+- the XOR distance between [one encrypted tensor and one clear tensor](hamming_distance_to_clear.py)

-The full code can be done [here](hamming_distance.py).
-Execution times of the different functions are given in the final section.
+Execution times of the different functions are given in the different sections.

 ## The Goal